 1. Walk to the back of the car park furthest away from the toilets and climb over the stile next to the gate.
 Walk straight ahead, across the field for 250 metres.

-6. It does get busy so you may have to wait to climb into the cave safely.
-The entrance to the cave is very smooth due to the amount of visitors it attracts.
-It can be very slippy in wet weather so be careful when entering and exiting and encourage children to move about on their hands and bottoms.
+5. Thor’s Cave does get busy so you may have to wait to climb into the cave safely.
+The entrance to the cave is very smooth and very slippery in wet weather so be careful when entering and exiting, and encourage children to move about on their hands and bottoms.
 Head to the back of the cave to explore the dark chamber to the left and the opening to the right with views across the Manifold Valley.
-When you’re done exploring, head back down the stepped footpath (back the way you came if you followed route 2).
-Please note, the photos inside the cave were taken on a different day when it was drier weather.

-12. This is a steep field but the view behind you is stunning so there’s a good excuse to keep stopping to admire the view.
+11. Continue uphill.
+This is a steep field but the view behind you is stunning, so there’s a good excuse to keep stopping to admire the view.
 After 160 metres, go through the wooden gate at the top and turn left onto the road.

-15. You’ll now find yourself on a farm track.
-Follow the track towards the farm for 200 metres until you see a footpath sign to the left.
+14. Follow the track towards the farm for 200 metres until you see a footpath sign to the left.
 Climb over the stone stile and walk across the last field keeping the stone wall on your right.
 This is a concession path, the Ordnance Survey actually has the footpath continuing straight through the farm.
 Be warned, this concession path can get exceptionally boggy.

-16. After 100 metres, you’ll see another stone stile which takes you back onto the road you walked along towards the start of this Thor’s Cave walk.
+15. After 100 metres, you’ll see another stone stile which takes you back onto the road you walked along towards the start of this Thor’s Cave walk.

-17. Follow the road straight ahead, signposted to Alstonefield for 130 metres and turn right through the small gap in the wall next to Carr Farm gate.
+16. Follow the road straight ahead, signposted to Alstonefield, for 130 metres and turn right through the small gap in the wall next to Carr Farm gate.
 Then return back along the short path, over the stone stile and across the field that leads back to the car park.

 Why not visit Wetton Village Hall and Tea Room for refreshments, tasty treats and snacks?
 Or for something more substantial, you might want to tie in a pub dinner at the Royal Oak, also in the village.